antenomy/nix-config-hub/README.md

 A hub for the configuration files of all my NixOS devices, such as my PC, home servers etc.

 ### Structure
 The machines currently supported by this flake are:
-- `aelin` nix-darwin managed main macbook air used as daily driver
+- `aelin` nix-darwin managed main macOS laptop used as daily driver
 - `dorian` NixOS running on main stationary computer with powerful AMD specs
 - `manon` nix WSL client for main stationary computer Windows dual boot
+- `lorcan` wyse thin client used for tunneling with Cloudflared, running automation scripts, wake on LAN, etc.
-- `lorcan` wyse thin client used for running homelab services like pihole, portainer etc.
+- `elide` wyse thin client used for running homelab services like pihole, portainer, etc.
+- `lysandra` external macOS laptop not mainly managed by any nix software

 ### Basic Setup